Characters of the DC Extended Universe: Darkseid

 Darkseid (portrayed by Ray Porter), originally known as Uxas, is a New God who is the tyrannical ruler of Apokolips and the master of Steppenwolf and DeSaad.
 While he is merely mentioned in the theatrical version of Justice League, the character makes his first on-screen appearance in the director's cut, with his scenes being restored.
 The "Snyder Cut" portrays Darkseid, then named Uxas, leading the invasion of Earth prior to his rise to power.
 As Uxas prepares to use the Anti-Life Equation and the three Mother Boxes to conquer the Earth, a coalition of warriors, which includes mankind, Atlanteans, Amazons, Old Gods, and a Green Lantern, counterattack, forcing his retreat after grievously injuring him and separating the boxes.
 While he recovers and takes over the throne of Apokolips over the course of millennia, the location of the equation is lost and the Mother Boxes are hidden by the Amazons, Atlanteans, and humans.

 After Steppenwolf is alerted to the presence of the boxes and equation on Earth, he informs Darkseid, who entices his disgraced uncle and lieutenant to seize both so he can use the equation to take over the multiverse.
 Darkseid opens a portal to Earth when the Mother Boxes are nearly synchronized, only to see Barry Allen undo the Unity by entering the Speed Force.
 This allows the Justice League to separate the boxes and kill Steppenwolf, throwing his body back through the portal to Darkseid's feet.
 An enraged Darkseid then tells Desaad to "ready the armada" and use the "old ways" to reclaim the Anti-Life Equation, with the Mother Boxes no longer able to be used to conquer planets.

 Porter played Darkseid through the use of motion capture and "went through a few different vocal gymnastics trying to figure out the voice".
 Porter was unfamiliar with the Darkseid character upon being cast, but Zack Snyder and screenwriter Chris Terrio helped guide him with their knowledge of the comic book lore.

+Eek Stack Ik Ik / Goff

+Eek Stack Ik Ik (portrayed by Antonio Cupo while possessing Royland Goff and by Annie Chang while possessing Sophie Song), also known as Goff, is the Queen of the alien specie known as Butterflies, alien bug-like creatures that escaped from their home planet as it was dying, moving to the Earth.
+She possesses Senator Royland Goff to use political power to avoid humans from destroying the Earth and end just like her planet.
+After escaping Peacemaker and Vigilante's custody, she possesses Detective Sophie Song, also taking control of the entire Evergreen Police Department, to begin his plan for world domination, teleporting a giant creature known as "the Cow", which provides them with the only food the Butterflies can eat.
+Peacemaker and his group, known as the 11th Street Kids, manage to stop the Butterflies' plan, killing them all, including the Cow and Eek Stack Ik Ik.